littlemanco/ansible-role-prometheus/README.md

 This is only possible on operating systems packing Prometheus 2+ (at the time of writing Debian "buster" or "stretch-backports").

+## Limitations

+Please note, at the time of writing only the amd64 type architecture is supported on binary installations.

 ## Role Variables

 The variables are all documented in `vars/main.yml`.